 You can also employ the Golden Spiral to place the main point of interest within the inside of the spiral.
 The spiral is created from the Fibonacci sequence, which when plotted as a series of Golden Rectangles with a series of arcs drawn within the rectangles, results in the spiral overlay.
 You can see this graphically represented on my website.
 Adobe Lightroom provides composition overlays for the Golden Ratio grid and for the Golden Spiral.

 About the Author:

-Terence Starkey is an avid photographer from SLR Journey (slrjourney dot com).
+Terence Starkey is an avid photographer from SLRJourney.
 Getting your new digital SLR camera is generally a major happening.
 An event filled with excitement because now you have some serious technology in your hands.
 It is also a time of anticipation of the myriad of possibilities now open to you in the world of photography, and the journey you find yourself embarking upon.

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: